usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/PriorityPlugin/README.md

 `PriorityRequestProcessor` owns the PRS-side state: the 10-row priority request table, the lane-strategy map, the per-class reservice timestamps, and the OER encode/decode routines for `prgPriorityRequestAbsolute`, `prgPriorityUpdateAbsolute`, `prgPriorityCancel`, `prgPriorityClear`, and `prsServiceRequest`.
 All access to the table is serialized by `_tableMutex` because the PRS background exchange loop and the message-receiving thread both touch it.

 ### Response Generation
-SSM generation lives in `PriorityPluginMessaging.cpp`. `BroadcastSSMFromTable` (PRS mode) probes the priorityRequestTable, groups entries by intersection, and builds one `SignalStatus` per intersection with a per-package `PrioritizationResponseStatus`, which is mapped from the NTCIP status. `BuildSSM` (PRG mode) emits one SSM per incoming SRM using the per-requestor `RequestorState` built during dispatch.
+SSM generation lives in `SsmBuilder.cpp`.
+Both builders produce a single SSM containing one `SignalStatus` per intersection, with one `SignalStatusPackage` per request. `BuildSsmFromTable` (PRS mode) walks the priorityRequestTable, skipping idle rows and rows that have exhausted `MaxBroadcastsPerStatus`, and maps each remaining row's effective NTCIP status to a J2735 `PrioritizationResponseStatus` via `MapNTCIPstatusToSSM`. `BuildSsmFromRequestor` (PRG mode) builds an SSM from the per-requestor `RequestorState` populated while dispatching the SRM; because the PRG receives no NTCIP status feedback, each package status is set directly from the dispatch outcome (`processing`, `rejected`, or `watchOtherTraffic`) rather than mapped from an NTCIP status.
+The plugin invokes this builder `MaxBroadcastsPerStatus` times per received SRM.

 See `NTCIP 1211 v02A-SE03, Object Definitions for Signal Control and Prioritization (SCP) Published August 2017` at [Published Standards](https://www.ntcip.org/document-numbers-and-status/).